 “And who will this trainer be?
 What new calamities will they bring, with such power in their pocket?
 Kingdoms have warred for less, long before mankind’s reach exceeded its grasp.
-Perhaps next someone will make a ball big enough and catch the earth, or throw it far enough and catch the sun.
+Perhaps next someone will make a ball big enough and catch the Earth, or throw it far enough and catch the Sun.
 It is folly.”

-Leaf slowly nods as she and finishes up her notes, thinking of the legends of Unova.
+Leaf slowly nods as she finishes up her notes, thinking of the legends of Unova.
 Of armies that went to war over the power of legendary pokemon, or the ideals they believed those legends represented.
 Of battles that scarred the landscape to this very day.

 She’s not sure she believes those stories, exactly.
 Not that it’s hard to imagine similar things happening if humans could control pokemon as powerful as the weather trio, or the stormbringers, but there’s a lot more she can say if she wants to convince the old woman of the good that scientific progress brings, despite the risks.
 The woman herself would likely not have lived past her hundredth year without advances in medicine.